 Being from the UK, snow is a very rare occasion for us and our winters are mostly mild so this was certainly a shock to the system, although a truly wonderful experience.
 I enjoyed wrapping up in many layers and playing about in the snow – especially just after Christmas!

 However, be prepared to wear thermal gloves at all times, thermal underwear, plenty of layers and snow boots.
-If you’re planning on doing some skiing in Finland whilst you’re there, check out my ski clothes/equipment checklist.

 2. Expect to pay high prices for alcohol and food in supermarkets